Rivaroxaban (By mouth)

 Warnings While Using This Medicine:

-- Be careful to avoid injuries that could cause bleeding.
+- This medicine may increase your risk of bleeding.
+Be careful to avoid injuries that could cause bleeding.
 Stay away from rough sports or other situations where you could be bruised, cut, or hurt.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.
 Avoid picking your nose.
 If you need to blow your nose, blow it gently.

 - Do not stop using this medicine suddenly without asking your doctor.
 You might have a higher risk of stroke for a short time after you stop using this medicine.